SenpaiHunters/SpotOn/README.md

 ### Safari
 This is spotty, however, currently, Safari is unsupported (sorry, will look into it)

+(It's only supported via a userscript, sorry! you'll be behind features)

 ### Orion
 Same as Safari (as it's WebOS, but it can have extensions!).
-Currently, it is unsupported but, soon this will be ported!
-Stay on the lookout.
+WOO, supported, same method for install, just using (command + ,) for settings.

 ### Oprea GX
 Supported, it's Chromium...